 Nova Scotia coastal futures (2014-)

 My work on coastal adaptation began with an interest in Nova Scotia’s dykelands.
 Dykelands were originally agricultural, built by Acadian settlers in the 1600s, but now protect industrial, transportation and residential infrastructure as well as farmland.
-Climate change (specifically sea level rise and storm surges) will require them to be raised and strengthened to be sustained, but doing so for all of them will be impractical, given the budget of the Nova Scotia Department of Agriculture, which has the responsibility.
+Climate change (specifically sea level rise and storm surges) will require them to be raised and strengthened to be sustained, but doing so for all of them will be impractical, given the budget of the responsible agency, the Nova Scotia Department of Agriculture.
 Restoring some dykelands to coastal wetlands may be more adaptive.

 My first foray into research on dykelands was funded by my SSHRC Insight Development Grant ($75K, 2012-2015) on farm wetlands.
 I used those funds to explore public perceptions of Acadian dykelands in the face of climate change.
 The Nova Scotia Department of Agriculture (NSDA) provided funding in 2014 to support pilot research into public perceptions of managed dyke realignment to balance coastal wetland restoration and land protection.
 That involved using Q-methodology, statement sorting, to explore how a range of citizens and stakeholders (including farmers) perceived the costs and benefits of dykelands and coastal wetlands, as well as various governance arrangements and adaptive practices such as managed realignment.
 Factor analysis revealed four discrete discourses related to the management of Nova Scotia dykes and dykelands, and an understanding of what personal variables predict an adaptive (rather than mitigative) perspective (Sherren et al., 2016).
 Collaboration in 2015 found parallels with the drained agricultural land in the Po Delta, Italy, based on research in the lab of Davide Viaggi, University of Bologna, which produced a conference paper (Targetti et al. 2016).